T H E

 over all the Works of God.

-Here the Disciple was exceedingly ravished
+Here the Disciple was

-with what his Master had so wonderfully and surprisingly declared, and returned his most
+exceedingly ravished with what his Master had so wonderfully and surprisingly declared,

-humble and hearty Thanks for that Light, which his Master had been an Instrument of
+and returned his most humble and hearty Thanks for that Light, which his Master had been

-and to know somewhat more particularly, he requested him that he would give him Leave to
+these high Matters, and to know somewhat more particularly, he requested him that he would

-wait on him the next Day again; and that he would then be pleased to shew him how and
+give him Leave to wait on him the next Day again; and that he would then be pleased to

-where he might find this which was so much beyond all Price and Value, and
+shew him how and where he might find this which was so much beyond all

-whereabout the Seat and Abode of it might be in human Nature; with the entire Process of
+Price and Value, and whereabout the Seat and Abode of it might be in human Nature; with

-the Discovery and bringing it forth to Light.
+the entire Process of the Discovery and bringing it forth to Light.

-The Master said to him: This
+The Master said

-then we will discourse about at our next Conference, as God shall reveal the same to us by
+to him: This then we will discourse about at our next Conference, as God shall reveal

-his SPIRIT, which is the Searcher of All
+the same to us by his SPIRIT, which is the

-the Wise Men of the World know; and where the MIND thereof is to be found in
+which none of the Wise Men of the World know; and where the MIND thereof is to be found in

 thee, shall be given thee from above to discern.
 Be silent therefore in thy Spirit,